manideep1108/synboost/README.md

 In order to train the dissimilarity network, we have to do the following:

 1) Modify the necessary parameters in the configuration file `configs/train/default_configuration.yaml`.
+   - For w/o uncertainty maps make prior = false
+   - For w/o data generator + w/o uncertainty maps make prior = false, use the data provided in the dataset section
+   - For end to end ensemble make endtoend = True
+   - For running with different encoders change the architecture in config
+   - Also add the deatils of wandb in the configuration file.
-More importanly, modify the folder paths for each dataset to your local path.
-In order to get the required data for training, also add the deatils of wandb in the configuration file.
+   - In order to get the required data for training, please refer to the Dataset section.
-2) ```
+3) ```
    python train_lightning.py --config configs/train/default_configuration.yaml
    ```
 3)The following file can be run to train the model in kaggle : [Link(kaggle notebook)](https://www.kaggle.com/mlrc2021anonymous/synboost-pytorch)